 Clients or architects may add to the contract, but at a minimum it must include the following five items:

-- A description of any basis of compensation applicable to the contract and method of payment agreed upon by both parties
+- A description of any basis of compensation applicable to the contract and the method of payment agreed upon by both parties.

-- The name, address, and license number of the architect and the name and address of the client
+- The name, address, and license number of the architect, the name and address of the client, and the project address.

-- A description of the procedure that the architect and client will use to accommodate additional services and contract changes, including, but not limited to, changes in the description of the project, in the description of the services, or in the description of the compensation and method of payment.
+- A description of the procedure that the architect and the client will use to accommodate additional services and contract changes, including, but not limited to, changes in the description of the project, in the description of the services, or in the description of the compensation and method of payment.

 The law provides exemptions for the following:

 - Professional services rendered by an architect to a professional engineer registered to practice engineering under Chapter 7 (commencing with Section 6700), or to a land surveyor licensed under Chapter 15 (commencing with Section 8700).